Wilscole/rng-microservice/README.md

 Upon clicking the 'Call API' button the 'getResponse' function will execute as seen below.
 This will make a call to the api.
 From there, it will await the response from the API which will send back the randomly generated number and render it into the dom.

 <img src="https://github.com/Wilscole/rng_microservices/blob/trunk/Screen%20Shot%202022-10-31%20at%206.12.40%20PM.png">

+The below code is executed by the api.
+Once it receives the request, it generates the number and sends it back in the response to the requesting resource.

 Once the randomly generated number is received in the response, its state is updated the number is rendered into the DOM: